About Our Research

 NORTH FRENCH RIVER

 The North French River is one of the last last free-flowing river in the Moose Cree Homeland, and the watershed is free from dams, mines, and other industrial development.
 This river and watershed has been used by Moose Cree people for millennia.
 By studying lake sturgeon in a free-flowing river, we have a reference to understand how fish in other areas are impacted by industrial development.
+Click here to read more about our latest research in the North French River!

 MATTAGAMI RIVER

 The flow of the Mattagami River has been disrupted by several large hydropower dams.
 There is also forestry, roads, and other developments in the watershed.
-Hydropower dams create obstacles for fish trying to move up and down river.
-Large changes in water level and water flow because of hydropower dams are also challenging for fish to handle, and can also impact the whole ecosystem.
+Hydropower facilities create obstacles for fish trying to move up and down river.
+Large changes in water level and water flow because of hydropower facilities are also challenging for fish to handle, and can also impact the whole ecosystem.
 We're studying how all of these changes affect lake sturgeon movement and health.

 WE WORK WITH PARTNERS